 - Public gallery talks and lectures

-- Events like 'Zoom In', which is held during British Science Week
+- Special events held during British Science Week

 Combining knowledge and skills in art, craft, science, engineering, computer-based technologies and imaging techniques, Conservation has a unique and significant contribution to make to the Museum's Research Strategy.
 Conservation and Collection Care research focuses on three main themes:

 To find new materials and develop new techniques to conserve and preserve the collection.
 This includes investigation into more effective, bespoke, and 'green' conservation materials.